alzz-26/WardhaMetroFLow/README.md

 ## Acknowledgments
 <a id="acknowledgments"></a>
 Inspired by India's Smart City Mission.
-Built with ❤️ by open-source contributors during GSSoC 2025.
+Built with love by open-source contributors during GSSoC 2025.

 ###### [Back to Top](#top)